Introduction

 Method

-- Select one or more questions that are Numeric and Ordinal variable or variable sets in the Data Sets tree.
+- Select one or more variables that are Nominal - Multi, Ordinal - Multi, Numeric - Multi, or Numeric - Grid in Structure from the Data Sources tree.

-- Navigate to Anything > Data > Variables > New > Ready-Made New Variables > Scale Variable(s) > Ranks Within Case.
+- Hover and click + > Ready-Made New Variables > Scale Variable(s) > Ranks Within Case.

-- A new numeric R variable is created ranking within case.
+- A new numeric variable is created ranking within case.

 For Numeric variables, the ranking is determined with the smallest value in the case taking the rank of 1, the second smallest taking the rank of 2, and so on until the values have been ranked.
 If there are any ties in the data, then they share the average rank.
 For Nominal or Ordinal variables, a similar procedure applies except that the categorical value attribute labels are mapped to the source numeric values to determine the ranking.